 Resource Allocation Program (RAP)

 RAP takes various risk factors into consideration to prioritize inspection and assessment activity.
-The risk factors we consider include:
+The risk factors include:

 - The compliance record of the certified individual, based on previously completed work.